aroller/better-bridgeway-builder/README.md

 * [ChatGPT 4](https://chat.openai.com/) for product and architecture discussions including code generation for bootstrapping and big refactors.
 I'm unable to share the link to the discussion.
 * [Github Co-Pilot](https://github.com/features/copilot) for actively developing and improving all code.
 All discussions are happening locally.
 * [Google Bard](https://g.co/bard/share/625bfc03158c) for some product collaboration and code discussions.
+* [Dillon Roller](https://github.com/Dillon-Roller) for rotating the frog in the direction of travel